telephone: +49 (0) 30 887 777 0

 |From USD $90 per night|

-art'otel berlin kudamm hotel's excellent collection comprises exciting rare works that enrich one's insight into the artist, revealing his enigmatic qualities.
+Our hotel’s excellent collection comprises exciting rare works that enrich one’s insight into the artist, revealing his enigmatic qualities.
 Take the Andy Warhol art tour to see each original work.
-Just one floor up from the lobby, you can see the still-life space fruits from 1979, and on the third floor, the Shadows series—mysteriously sparkling abstract works awash in diamond dust that communicate an intimation of a dark netherworld.
+Just one floor up from the lobby, you can see the still-life space fruits from 1979, and on the third floor, you can see the Shadows series—mysteriously sparkling abstract works awash in diamond dust that communicate an intimation of a dark netherworld.

 In his late works, Warhol experimented with motifs borrowed from masterpieces of European art history.
 For his Saint Apollonia series on the fourth floor, he used a Tuscan painting of the Renaissance as his model.
 The graceful saint, an early Christian martyr, is presented with pincers in which she holds a tooth—an indication of her own ordeal and of her mission as the patron saint of those suffering from toothache.